gapotchenko/Gapotchenko.FX/Source/README.md

 ## Available Modules

-The full list of Gapotchenko.FX modules is presented at the table below.
+The full list of Gapotchenko.FX modules is presented in the table below.

 ### Table